 The portability law and the IRS have made it very simple, when someone passes away they file what is called an estate tax return.
 On that tax return, they have a portability election.
 The only way you don’t get the portability election is you actually check a box to elect out of it.
 It is a very simple process that makes sure that everyone who files this return gets this election and gets to preserve the deceased spouse’s unused exemption.

 This is very important because we do not know what the future will bring for tax law.
 We know that the way the tax law is written the exemption is growing.
 It has started at $11.18 Million and it is indexed to inflation so it will grow.
 It is set to expire on December 31, 2025.
 That does not mean that Congress or the next president can’t change that and make it expire sooner or do something even more drastic.

 The likelihood is that the exemption will go down somewhat as it sets in 2025 to go down to the exemption from 2017, plus inflation.

 We know the exemption is going to be fairly high.
 It will be at least for a married couple over $10-$11 Million which means that most estates will not be taxable.
 That is why our focus has shifted from avoiding estate tax to avoiding income tax.

 Scott N. Carter is a partner in a boutique San Jose law firm, Carter, Dougherty & McGuire.
 The firm’s business principles are driven by the needs of their clients.
 They are certified specialists in taxation, probate, estate planning, and trust law.
 Scott can be reached at 408-241-2121 or http://www.cdbatlaw.com.

-If you have questions regarding portability law and need help with legal matters, request legal help.
+If you have questions regarding estate planning, portability law, estate tax exemptions, and/or need help with other legal matters, request legal help.